-EU AI Act Compliance Guide
+EU AI Act Readiness Guide

 The EU AI Act (Regulation 2024/1689) is the world’s first comprehensive legal framework for artificial intelligence.
 It entered into force on August 1, 2024, with obligations phased in over three years.